 Starting Oct.
 9, off-campus sites will also provide free flu shots.
 Shady Grove, Bayview, Poolesville, Neuroscience Center, Fishers Lane and Rockledge locations are included on the schedule.

 There are several clinics offered specifically for those who work nights and weekends.
 Clinic hours are scheduled in early mornings, evenings and on Saturdays at the CRC 7th floor atrium.
-Check the schedule below for specific dates, times and directions.
+Check the schedule at right for specific dates, times and directions.

 The vaccine is administered in the upper arm, so wear short sleeves or clothing that allows for easy exposure of your upper arm/shoulder.
 There is a high-dose vaccine for workers 65 and older, available upon request.

 It takes about 2 weeks after immunization for antibodies to develop in the body and provide protection against influenza virus infection.
 In the meantime, you are still at risk for getting the flu.
 That’s why it’s better to get immunized early in the fall, before the flu season really gets under way.